How ML-driven search is helping ecommerce sites boost customer loyalty

 A Harris Poll survey of 10,000 customers worldwide found that 76% abandoned a retailer after failing to find a product they wanted.
 Roughly half ended up buying the product elsewhere.
 Per the study, search abandonment costs U.S. retailers an estimated $333 billion each year.

-It's why forward-thinking e-tailers are turning to machine-learning (ML) technologies to provide more relevant and personalized search results.
+It's why forward-thinking e-tailers are turning to machine-learning (ML) technologies to provide more relevant and personalized ecommerce search platform results.

 Gauging shopper intent